Border incidents with China will continue till boundary agreement is reached: Army chief

 Kabul fell to the Taliban on August 15.
 Expressing its concerns about the Taliban takeover of Afghanistan, India had on September 20 had said the country’s territory should not be used for sheltering, training, planning or financing terrorist acts.

-As far as the terrorist threat is concerned, the Indian Army is ready to meet all challenges, Naravane said.
+As far as the militant threat is concerned, the Indian Army is ready to meet all challenges, Naravane said.

 “We have a very dynamic counterinsurgency and counterterrorist grid in Jammu and Kashmir.
 It is a dynamic grid and it is based on threat perception and the escalating levels of attempts by our western neighbour (Pakistan) to push in more and more terrorists,” he said.